 The system consists of a solvent-based primer applied to the cleaned concrete surface at a rate of 250 feet per gallon no more than 7 hours prior to base coat application; the base coat will be a 750 polyurethane applied to an average thickness of 25 mils dry (26 mils wet) or a 780 polyurethane applied to an average thickness of 25 mils dry (29 mils wet).
 The wearing coat in parking stall areas is a polymer, applied at an average thickness of 15 mils dry (20 mils wet) with aggregate, broadcast at the rate of 8 to 10 pounds per 100 square feet.
-In drive aisles and heavy traffic areas, a second top coat of urethane at 15 mils dry (20 mils wet) with aggregate, broadcast at the rate of 8 to 10 pounds per 100 square feet with aggregate is applied.
+In drive aisles and heavy traffic areas, a second top coat of urethane at 15 mils dry (20 mils wet) with aggregate, broadcast at the rate of 8 to 10 pounds per 100 square feet to 10 pounds per 100 square feet with aggregate is applied.

-3. "Sonoguard Deck Coating," as manufactured by BASF Building Systems (www.buildingsystems.basf.com).
+3. "MasterSeal Traffic 1500," as manufactured by BASF Building Systems (www.buildingsystems.basf.com).